Swedish Meatballs with Sour Cream Sauce

 Step ten

-Turn the heat under the meatballs to medium and pour the sour cream sauce on top and heat for 5 minutes before sprinkling dried parsley on top.
+Turn the heat under the meatballs to medium and pour the sour cream sauce on top and heat for 5 minutes before sprinkling dried parsley on top as garnish.

 Let’s look at this dish from above.

-Overhead view of the pan of Swedish meatballs with sauce.
+Overhead view of the pan of Swedish meatballs with sour cream sauce.
 There is also a plate of zoodles on the upper right

 Time to serve them.